-Retail schemes (for example shops or takeaway food outlets)

-Daily gross takings must be recorded.
-Individual sales do not need to be digitally recorded.
+Retail schemes (used by shops, market stalls and takeaway food outlets) Daily gross takings must be recorded.
+Individual sales do not need to be digitally recorded

-Flat rate scheme (for businesses with VAT taxable turnover of no more than £150,000)

-No need to digitally record purchases unless they are capital goods on which input tax can be claimed.
+Flat rate scheme (for businesses with VAT taxable turnover not exceeding £150,000) No need to digitally record purchases unless they are capital goods on which input tax can be claimed.

-No need to digitally record the value of goods used to determine if you need to apply the limited cost business rate.
+No need to digitally record the value of goods used to determine if you need to apply the limited cost business flat rate.

-Margin schemes (for items such as: antiques, secondhand cars, or works of art)

-No need to keep additional records in the digital system, or the calculation of the marginal rate, although those records must be maintained in some format.
+Margin schemes (for items such as: antiques, secondhand cars, or works of art) No need to keep additional records in the digital system, or the calculation of the marginal rate, although those records must be maintained in some format.